FedEx Express Flight 80: Fatalities

-The only people on board the aircraft were the Captain, Kevin Kyle Mosley, 54, of Hillsboro, Oregon, and First Officer Anthony Stephen Pino, 49, of San Antonio, Texas.
+The only people on board the aircraft were 54-year-old Captain Kevin Kyle Mosley of Hillsboro, Oregon, and 49-year-old First Officer Anthony Stephen Pino of San Antonio, Texas.
 Both pilots were taken to the Japanese Red Cross Narita Hospital (成田赤十字病院 Narita Seki Jūji Byōin) where they were pronounced dead.
-Captain Mosley, a former United States Marine Corps fighter pilot, had been with FedEx Express since July 1, 1996, and had accumulated more than 12,800 total career flight hours, including 3,648 hours on the MD-11.
+Captain Mosley, a retired United States Marine Corps (USMC) fighter pilot, had been with FedEx Express since July 1, 1996, and had accumulated more than 12,800 total career flight hours, including 3,648 hours on the MD-11.
 First Officer Pino, a former C-5 Galaxy pilot in the United States Air Force (1981–2004), joined FedEx Express in 2006 and had accumulated more than 6,300 total career flight hours, 879 of them on the MD-11.
 No one on the ground was injured.